b-vt/Jabbascribble/TRACKING.md

 - Autocomplete has a tendency to add extra characters, also it's not easy to use.
 - Javascript inheritence shortcut does not work.
 - cleanup console.log spam
+- projects/main.js:116 has fatal error when closing the editor after it has been open for a while

 Things I want: